 Henry was the star of this show, the world behind a winding wall of cement blocks painted to look like the limestone masonry of a medieval castle.
 Sprawling through the oak woods beyond was the made-up village of Castleton, in the north riding of Yorkshire.
 The year was 1539, and today Henry would be making a pit stop here on his way to his palace in London.

-A couple stood at the tailgate of the truck I followed in, just a few spaces down from a sign written in that font I’d seen on bottles of Old English furniture polish: Hybrids & Electric Vehicles Plug In Free!
+A couple stood at the tailgate of the truck I followed in, with the biggest powered bookshelf speakers I’ve ever seen, just a few spaces down from a sign written in that font I’d seen on bottles of Old English furniture polish: Hybrids & Electric Vehicles Plug In Free!
 He adjusted his kilt and matching stole while she jerked and tugged at her bodice until the laces aligned with her spine; she had him help her straighten a set of three faux fox tails she wore on a leather strap around her hips.
 He put his hand on the mug that dangled at his waist, checking to make sure it hadn’t fallen to the floorboard or rolled under the truck.
 The bright red feathers she wore in her black Cavalier hat floated on the only breeze we’d see all day.

 She tucked her keys into a pocket hidden in the folds of her overdress, and they headed for the front gate.

 In April, a film festival based out of Muskogee’s historic Roxy Theater named Jeff Hiller the winner of its annual visionary award, saying that if he wasn’t a visionary, he was at least extremely visual.